Things To Do With Kids: Central Louisiana

 A mingling of cultures, a wealth of history and a beautiful landscape make the Crossroads region a hit with parents and children alike.
 Here are some of our top family-friendly picks in central Louisiana.

 The swath of land cutting through central Louisiana is both an outdoor paradise and a keeper of history.
 Take your little ones camping, fishing and hiking in some of the best wilderness in the state, then drop in to see rowdy alligators or a fish hatchery.
-Home to the oldest town of the Louisiana Purchase, the Crossroads region brings history to life at plantations, cotton gins and a forestry center.
+Home to the oldest town of the Louisiana Purchase, central Louisiana brings history to life at plantations, cotton gins and a forestry center.

 Wildlife Attractions in Central Louisiana